|Nutritional Guidelines (per serving)|

 This almond based pastry dough is a recipe that’s popular in France.
 It’s sweet, sandy texture is perfect for making custard and berry tarts.

 Cooks note: Quick and cold… The secret to flaky pastry is to handle it as little as possible.
 When mixing the wet ingredients into the dry, stop once it sticks together to form cohesive dough.
 Run your hands under cold water for a few minutes and pat dry before handling the dough.
 This prevents the dough from melting together and being “processed” by your body heat.

-- Gather the ingredients.
+Gather the ingredients.

 Using a pastry cutter, large-tined fork, or a food processor on pulse setting, cut the chilled butter into the flour until it resembles coarse sand with a few pea-sized pieces of butter still visible.
 Stir the egg into the mixture and toss gently a few times, just until it forms a ball that holds together.

-- Separate the dough into two balls, flatten slightly into thick disk shapes, wrap in plastic wrap, and chill for several hours before working with it.
+Separate the dough into 2 balls, flatten slightly into thick disk shapes, wrap in plastic wrap, and chill for several hours before working with it.